 Meet the 2018 Picador New Voices

 We are delighted to introduce the Picador New Voices - the rising stars of our list who we are proud to be publishing in 2018.
-Read on for a preview of what you can expect from them in the coming months.
+Read on for a preview of what you can expect from them this year.

 The Paris of Alicia Drake’s debut novel belongs to thirteen year old Paul.
 Lonely in the glamorous and perfect sixth arrondissement, he quietly observes the lives of the self-involved grown-ups around him.
 After living and working as a fashion journalist in Paris for almost two decades, Alicia Drake wrote I Love You Too Much in both English and French in order to capture the authentic world of Parisian perfection and superficiality.